Getting Started with Angular Using Angular CLI and TypeScript

 cd syncfusion-angular-app

-Installing Syncfusion Angular packages
+Adding Syncfusion Angular Packages

 1. Ivy library distribution package format

-2. Angular compatibility compiler (Angular’s legacy compilation and rendering pipeline) package.
+2. Angular compatibility compiler (ngcc), which is Angular’s legacy compilation pipeline.

 ng add @syncfusion/ej2-angular-grids